-Medical staff in Rakhine, Kachin and Northern Shan has been trained on PFA, GBV, Clinical Management of Rape and referral pathways.
+Medical staff in Rakhine, Kachin and Northern Shan continue to be trained on psychological first aid (PFA), GBV and clinical management of rape (CMR) and referral pathways.
+Mohs clinical guidelines have been validated and are being rolled out.

-INGO and NGO health staff in northern and central Rakhine are regularly trained on GBV, child sexual abuse, clinical management of rape, and referral pathways.
-Yet, GBV agencies have been having limited opportunities to reach government health staff since 2016.
+(I)NGO health staff in northern and central Rakhine are regularly trained on GBV, child sexual abuse, clinical management of rape, and referral pathways.

-Over 500 UN/INGO/NGO staff members have been trained on PFA, including health staff members.
-PFA trainings have
+Over 500 UN/(I)NGO staff members have been trained on PFA, including health staff members.
+PFA trainings have been incorporated into rapid assessment tool training for all UN/(I)NGO and government enumerators in central Rakhine.

-In Rakhine State, barriers for women and men in accessing healthcare services due to lack of safety, mobility and access restrictions (including limitations set by the Camp Management Committees and police/security forces checkpoints), exploitation and discriminatory practices by health personnel at government hospitals and limited financial resources.
+MHPSS peer support networks have been established in northern and central Rakhine for ongoing supervised skills development to men in accessing healthcare services due to on-going conflict, mobility and access restrictions (including limitations set by the camp management committees and police/security forces checkpoints), and limited financial resources.